VWS-Python/vws-python/README.md

 To find the environment variables to set in the `vuforia_secrets.env` file, visit the Target Database in the Target Manager and view the "Database Access Keys".

-Sometimes targets get stuck at the "Processing" stage meaning that they cannot be deleted.
+Targets sometimes get stuck at the "Processing" stage meaning that they cannot be deleted.
 When this happens, create a new target database to use for testing.

 # Documentation